Tusharprabhu/BraintumorLLMmedication/README.md

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for bug reports, feature requests, or improvements.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgments
 - Kaggle for providing the brain tumor dataset.
 - Hugging Face for the pre-trained DNABERT and SmileBERT models.
 - RDKit for molecular visualization capabilities.
-- xAI for support and inspiration in advancing AI-driven scientific discovery.